NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Custom_Set_Analysis.md

 The "Cohort Comparison" analysis displays a series of graphs and tables that demonstrate the similarities and differences between two case sets.
 The following features are displayed for each two sets:

-* A key detailing the number of cases in each cohort and the color that represents each (blue/gold)
+* A key detailing the number of cases in each cohort and the color that represents each (blue/gold).

 * A Venn diagram, which shows the overlap between the two cohorts.
-The Venn diagram can be opened in a 'Set Operations' tab by choosing "Open venn diagram in new tab"
+The Venn diagram can be opened in a 'Set Operations' tab by choosing "Open venn diagram in new tab".

-* A selectable [survival plot](Projects/#survival-analysis) that compares both sets with information about the percentage of represented cases
+* A selectable [survival plot](Exploration.md#survival-analysis) that compares both sets with information about the percentage of represented cases.

 [![Top Cohort](images/GDC-Cohort-Comparison-Top.png)](images/GDC-Cohort-Comparison-Top.png "Click to see the full image.")